AstralForest/Power_BI_Monitoring/README.md

 - Monitoring of assignment and usage of Power BI licenses
 - And much more...

+Additionally, we offer 2-3 hours of complimentary consultation in case of issues for deployment of the open-source version.
 Contact us at https://astralforest.com/  or michal.debski@astralforest.com